Under a Cloud of Suspicion

 Things don’t improve when it comes to compliance, with 50% believing that using cloud storage has made compliance with regulation harder, not easier.

-Although the hyperscalers have worked to ensure compliance with major regulations like HIPAA, FISMA, ISO 27001 and many others, the issues exist because there’s still a chance that data that resides on that infrastructure is susceptible to being intercepted or modified by those that are unauthorised to do so.
-A number of questions still existwho is going to look after my data?
-Who is going to be able to see it?
-Is it going to be the people that manage the infrastructure for us?
-Is it going to be internal and external people?
-Is our data in a public cloud going to be segregated from data belonging to other organisations?
+Although the hyperscalers have worked to ensure compliance with major regulations like HIPAA, FISMA, ISO 27001 and many others, the issues exist because there’s still a chance that data that resides on that infrastructure is susceptible to being intercepted or modified by those that are unauthorized to do so.

 Why these security perceptions exist